KoalaTeaSoftware/the-daily-dilettante-2/cypress/features/01 UI Acceptance/contact form/ReadMe.md

 # Contact form

 * Shared configuration
-  * firebase functions, and the UI share a set of contraints on what is acceptable
+  * firebase functions, and the UI share a set of constraints on what is acceptable
   * ~/functions/email.config.json
 * Firebase Secrets
     * The credentials, host and port for the mail server are set using environment variables